D4wnstar/aetherwisp/Analytical mechanics/Hamiltonian mechanics/Canonical transformation.md

 $$\mathbf{x}''=\begin{pmatrix}0 & \mathrm{I} \\ \mathrm{I} & 0\end{pmatrix}\mathbf{x}=\mathcal{I}\mathbf{x}$$
 which leads to
 $$J''\mathrm{E}J''^{T}=\mathcal{I}J\mathrm{E}J^{T}\mathcal{I}=-\mathcal{I}\mathrm{E}\mathcal{I}=\mathrm{E}$$
 and so we go back to our canonicity criterion, up to a composition.
 In fact, this is fully general.
 We can *always* do this.
 What we just found is that we can always compose a generic canonical transformation with a specific canonical transformation such that the composition has $c=1$.
-In other words, all canonical transformations can be reduced down to univalent ones with the correct compositions.
-But recall our previous point: if $c=1$, the Jacobian is symmetric.
-Thus, the Jacobian of all univalent transformations is symmetric.
-These are such an important group of functions that they are found to be part of a specific set: all univalent canonical transformations are **[[symplectic transformation|symplectic transformations]]**, which are transformations whose Jacobian is a **[[symplectic matrix]]**.
+In other words, all canonical transformations can be reduced to univalent ones, provided we figure out the correct compositions.

+Univalent transformations are such an important group of functions that a lot of study has gone into them.
+Most importantly, they are a part of a more general set of transformations called **[[symplectic transformation|symplectic transformations]]**, which are all the transformations whose Jacobian is symplectic.
+Since by the first canonicity criterion all univalent canonical transformations have a symplectic Jacobian, they are automatically all symplectic transformations.

 > [!success] Symplectic transformations
-> All canonical transformations can be reduced to symplectic ones (that is, univalent canonical ones) by composing them with other appropriate canonical transformations.
+> A canonical transformation can always be reduced to a symplectic one by composing it with a different, appropriate canonical transformation.

-As a bonus point, note $(3)$.
-Since $c=1$ for all univalent transformations, then $\lvert \det J \rvert=1$ too.
+As a bonus property, note $(3)$.
+Since $c=1$ for all univalent transformations, then $\lvert \det J \rvert=1$ for them too.
 This is sometimes important, since $\lvert \det J \rvert$ appears when doing coordinate changes inside of integrals.
 For a relevant example, see for instance [[Liouville's theorem#Proof (analytical mechanics)]].
 ### Poisson bracket preservation
 A transformation $w$ is said to **preserve the [[Poisson brackets]]** if for all $f(x,t)$ and $g(x,t)$ we have
 $$\{ f,g \}(w(\tilde{x},t),t)=\{ F,G \}(\tilde{x},t)$$